Last Reviewed by: Dr. Steve Knighton | March 16, 2026

 How is lumbar spinal stenosis diagnosed?

 Diagnosis begins with a detailed clinical examination and may be supported by imaging such as MRI when necessary.
-Proper assessment helps distinguish stenosis from disc-related or muscular causes of back and leg pain.
+Proper assessment helps distinguish stenosis from disc-related or muscular causes of lumbar pain and leg pain.

 Can exercise help lumbar spinal stenosis?